Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/new_project.md

    1. Navigate to the `./reference-files/src` folder, and select **dct_test.cpp, in.dat** and **out.golden.dat**.
       * `dct_test.cpp` is a test bench for the design that iterates through the kernel multiple times.
       * `in.dat` provides the input values to be processed by the kernel.
       * `out.golden.dat` provides known output results to use for comparing the output of the dct function against.
    2. Click **Next>**.

       The Solution Configuration page of the New Project wizard is opened as shown below.

       The Solution Configuration creates and defines a solution which is a specific build configuration that the tool uses to build against.
-The solution includes definitions for the clock period, and clock uncertainty, and specifies a platform, with a Xilinx device, to build against.
+The solution includes definitions for the clock period, and clock uncertainty, and specifies a platform, with an AMD device, to build against.
 The solution provides you a framework for building your RTL code, and testing different optimizations by using different directives (possibly in different solutions).

       ![Add Sources](./images/create_project-solution_config.png)